If you have to buy it, get the best deal!

 So many people recommend the Laneige Special Care Lip Sleeping Mask, so of course that is one I decided to test.
 One I’ve never heard anyone mention but decided to purchase when Ulta offered a point multiplier for the brand is the Mamonde Lip Sleeping Mask.
 They both have Sleeping Mask in the product title, so I expected long-wearing lip balms.
 As I had never heard a single thing about the Mamonde mask, I had no clue if they were similar or not.
 It was just another lip balm to test for my impending comparison article.
 While I am trying to test as many well-known ones as possible, I also want to test some that are rarely mentioned.
 There could be hidden gems.

 I am going to start with the Mamonde Lip Sleeping Mask, because I placed it on the left of the picture.
 This is a 0.7oz mask that retails for $14.
 That makes it $20 an ounce, which is actually an extremely reasonable price.
 Most lip balms are around 0.15oz.
-To put that into perspective, this cost the same price per ounce as a 0.15oz lip balm that retails for $3.
+To put that into perspective, this costs the same price per ounce as a 0.15oz lip balm that retails for $3.

 This mask has a story claiming Mamonde re-invents beauty using energy derived from flowers.
 The lip sleeping mask uses the Plum Blossom Flower to draw its strength if beauty.
 If that reads like a load of PR to you, I promise it does not me as well.
 It really is just a clever way to spin things.
 Flowers are beautiful and can smell pretty, but I am unsure how much energy and strength they have.
 Who knows?
 Maybe, it is more than PR and there is some real truth in it.